 Hello colour lover!

-Did you know an estimated 224 million roses world-wide are grown for Valentine’s Day?
+Did you know an estimated 224 million roses world-wide are grown for Valentine’s Day with 198 million in the US alone?
 That’s a lot of love going around.

 Colour is such a wonderful way to express how we feel, our thoughts and love for one another without having to say a word.
 It’s this rare gift that transcends language – something we all instinctively understand.

 So let’s have a quick look at what lies behind red and some other colours this Valentine’s Day and see which is the colour of love for you.

 Valentine’s Day – Red the colour of passion

 In Western societies, the colour red has become so synonymous with Valentine’s Day it’s come to symbolise love on Valentine’s Day, which we see in a sea of red cards, red flowers and gifts.

 When we look at the psychology of red, it’s the colour which affects us physically.
 It’s the colour representing the masculine energy which in relation to love is expressed through passion lust and desire.
 Red sends the pulse racing.

 So it’s no surprise that men are attracted to this colour!
 And the same US stats showed that around 85% of the roses bought by men were red.

 Valentine’s Day – Soft pink the colour of nurturing love